Graduate Program Preview Visit

 What is M|CORE?

-The Michigan Chemistry Opportunities for Research and Education (MCORE) program invites approximately 15 highly qualified prospective students to the University of Michigan Chemistry Department for virtual visit to explore the Chemistry graduate program.
+The Michigan Chemistry Opportunities for Research and Education (MCORE) program invites approximately 15 highly qualified prospective students to the University of Michigan Chemistry Department to explore the Chemistry graduate program.

 Why apply to M|CORE?

-During the MCORE preview, you will have the opportunity to explore virtually the Michigan Chemistry graduate program.
-You will not only get to interact with faculty, staff, and current graduate students informaly, you also have an opportunity to explore virtually the chemistry building, labs, and Ann Arbor area.
+During the MCORE preview, you will have the opportunity to explore the Michigan Chemistry graduate program.
+You will not only get to interact with faculty, staff, and current graduate students, you also have an opportunity to explore the chemistry building, labs, and Ann Arbor area.

 What to expect during the M|CORE preview